ANGULAR LIMB DEFORMITIES

 Angular limb deformities are relatively common in dogs and manifest as a leg that is not straight.
 There are 3 potential causes of limb deformities:

-Damage to a growth plate during the period of skeletal growth such that the limb develops abnormally
+Damage to a growth plate during the period of skeletal growth.

 Abnormal development of a limb during skeletal growth in dogs for whom we have selected them to have abnormal skeletal conformation and who are genetically predisposed to abnormal growth.
 Such breeds of dogs are referred to as chondrodystrophic breeds (meaning abnormal cartilage development) and include breeds like Shih-Tzus, Dachsunds, Bassett Hounds, and other dogs that usually have short and malangulated limbs.